bootdrv/main-server/Readme.txt

 Also you can start file from project GIT catalog /main-server/check_unique_files/detectuniquefiles.sh

 #If you need advanced privelege for execute this file , go to catalog /main-server/check_unique_files/
-and after that run command chmod +x detectuniquefiles.sh Run the file again.(./detectuniquefiles.sh)
+and after that run command:

+chmod +x detectuniquefiles.sh

+Run the file again.(./detectuniquefiles.sh)

 Done.task 1 finished